 Global Health Ministries Container Packing - We pack containers several times per year.

-Giving Tree - We set up a tree in November with tags of items needed for the young adults living at the Lincoln Place & items for the Holiday Gift Shop held at Easter Lutheran benefitting clients of the Open Door.
+Giving Tree - We set up a tree in November with tags of items needed for a local mission.

 Hospice Kits - We collect required items and assemble kits on a on-going basis.